genglinliu/genglinliu.github.io/_pages/about.md

 Education
 -----
 - University of Illinois, Urbana-Champaign
-  - Master in Computer Science, 2022-2023, advised by Prof. Heng Ji
+  - Master in Computer Science, 2022-2023, advised by Prof. Heng Ji and Prof. Hao Peng
 - University of Massachusetts, Amherst
   - B.S. in Computer Science, 2018-2022
   - B.S. in Mathematics, 2018-2022